 Through this course, students will:

-- be introduced to the philosophy of Aristotle;
+- be introduced to Arabic and Scholastic Philosophy;

-- understand the difference between (modern) ontology and ancient metaphysics.
+- understand the fundamental differences between ancient, medieval and modern metaphysics.

 Course Content (Syllabus)